Bejon-Norman1/Google-Internal-security-audit-Project/README.md

 3. Which compliance regulations does Botium Toys need to adhere to, to ensure the company keeps customer and vendor data safe, avoids fines, etc.?

+  *  <b>Payment Card Industry Data Security Standard (PCI DSS):</b> If Botium Toys accepts payment cards, it must comply with PCI DSS requirements.
+This standard ensures the secure handling, processing, and storage of payment card information.

+  *  <b>General Data Protection Regulation (GDPR):</b> If Botium Toys conducts business with customers located in the European Union (E.U.), it must adhere to GDPR guidelines.
+GDPR focuses on protecting the personal data of individuals within the E.U., including consent management, data protection, and privacy rights.